okeeffed/cheat-sheets/Machine-Learning/ML-Regression-Model-Performance.md

 If we look at the third model and look at the IVs.
 If we change the IV value, we should be able to tell that DV should correlate in a certain direction.

 We should be able to ue logistics just for this.
 Magnitude can also trip you up.
 The `Estimate` value doesn't really give you more indication.
+We could alter the value of input and it would change values for `Estimate` etc.